openspending/spendingstories/README.md

 }
 ```

+Currently, the dataset backend is sqlite3, very easy to use for development.
+You can change it by _mysql_, _postgres_ or _oracle_.

+#### Example with MySQL

-For Mysql, you will need to install mysql-python, like that:
+For MySQL, you will need to install mysql-python, like that:

     sudo apt-get install libmysqlclient-dev
     pip install mysql-python